drew-chen/boundless/docs/Installation/Install-Firebase.md

         }
       }
       ```
+  Click [**Publish**]

-We need to set the server side functions.
+Next we need to set the server side functions.
 In order to config Firebase functions you will need to install firebase-tools
 Although we provide instructions here, a more details installation guide can be found here:
 https://firebase.google.com/docs/functions/get-started